-The Relevant Index for the calculation of the Material Price Inflation amount is the "All Materials" index in Table 3 Detailed Wholesale Price Indices (excluding VAT) for Building and Construction Materials.
+The Base Amount for Material Inflation, BI, is the amount of inflation calculated for materials in respect of a Certificate.
+The Relevant Index for the calculation is the category for "All Materials" in Table 3 Detailed Wholesale Price Indices (excluding VAT) for Building and Construction Materials.
 A threshold figure is deducted from the change in the Relevant Index.
-The percentage of the Effective Value to be adjusted by fluctuations in the Relevant Index to arrive at the amount for Base Amount for Material Inflation in respect of a Certificate is 34%.
+The Percentage of the Effective Value to be adjusted by fluctuations in the Relevant Index to arrive at the amount for Base Amount for Material Inflation in respect of a Certificate is 34%.